 The research groups involved with courses and student supervision within the Electrical Power Engineering Track are:

-When you choose the Track Electrical Power Engineering you will have access to high standard research facilities like:
+When you choose the Track Electrical Power Engineering you will have access to high standard research facilities located in the Electrical Sustainable Power (ESP) Lab.
+Energy transition solutions platform includes:

-You will also get acces to the research facillities of the other tracks of the Master Electrical Engineering, among others:
+You will also get acili to the research acilities of the other tracks of the Master Electrical Engineering, among others:

 - Delft Multimedia Information Retrieval (DMIR) Lab